Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter4.md

 "Wait, you—" Ljörn muttered.
 "What?"

 "I dreamt of that goblet," Alfrir continued.
-"It... it was going into the sand, and...
-I saw...
+"It was going into the sand, and...
+I...
 I saw a figure."

+Alfrir went on, describing almost the same dream Ljörn had.
+Alfrir had seen himself in a forest, the hand in the earth rather than in the sand of the shore; the corpse had the same gnash across its face, the same ragged clothes, and the same speech.